-We and Simon Property have access to public and private capital markets for our equity and unsecured debt.
-We also have access to private equity from institutional investors at the Property level.
-Our current senior unsecured debt ratings are Baa2 by Moody's Investors Service and BBB by Standard & Poor's and our current corporate rating is BBB+ by Standard & Poor's.
+We and the Operating Partnership also have access to public and private capital markets for our equity and unsecured debt.
+Finally, we have access to private equity from institutional investors at the Property level.
+Our current senior unsecured debt ratings are Baa2 by Moody's Investors Service and BBB by Standard & Poor's.
+Our current corporate rating is BBB+ by Standard & Poor's.